 Energex has an obligation to meet the minimum clearance standards specified under the Electrical Safety Act (2002) (Qld) and associated regulations.
-The Fugro RoamesTM LiDAR technology was deployed in 2016-17 and has allowed individual identification of conductor span clearance to ground and structure issues for all conductor types except service lines.
-All but 20 known defects have been assessed and rectified at the end of June 2020 with the remainder to be completed by the end of 2020.
+The Fugro Roames[TM] LiDAR technology was deployed in 2016-17 and has allowed individual identification of conductor span clearance to ground and structure issues for all conductor types except service lines.
+There remain 6 clearance to structure defects to be rectified pending negotiations with the customer.

-The next LiDAR overhead network clearance survey will commence in August 2020 on a three-year cycle.
+The next LiDAR overhead network clearance survey commenced in August 2020 on a three-year cycle.
 During this cycle, an algorithm to compensate the effect of temperature on conductor sag will be trialled and applied to ensure compliance at 35°C ambient temperature.
+2,165 clearance defects have been identified to June 2021 with half of the Energex network surveyed.
+The survey for the second half of the Energex network is scheduled for completion by December 2021 with an anticipated count of approximately 2,500 defects.